 • Try to say something positive in your BRIEF remarks.
 For example, tell how your farm contributes to producing food, open spaces, money for economy, etc.

 • Conclude by summarizing the importance of the issue to your farm.

 • Thank the committee for the opportunity to testify and for considering the issue and your position in its deliberations.
 Simply end your remarks by saying, “Thank you for your time.
 I’d be happy to answer any questions.”

 • If there is a question, you cannot answer during the hearing, offer to find out and follow up with your lawmaker promptly.

 Maine Farm Bureau is here to work with you to coordinate and formulate testimony.
 If you would like to get involved in making your voice heard, we want to hear from you.
 You can let us know if you are available to testify on specific issue or if you would be willing to come to the Statehouse and show your support by attending a public hearing.
 Both methods are very important to our legislative success.
-Email Alicyn Smart and sign up to testify today.
+Email Julie Smith and sign up to testify today.